Mindfulness-Based Cognitive Therapy

 • Apply mindfulness and cognitive therapy techniques when managing difficult situations and emotions in both personal and professional settings.

-• Communicate the potential benefits mindfulness-based cognitive therapy (and mindfulness) to family and friends (note : This course does not train facilitators, it is for participants wishing to learn the tools and techniques of MBCT for themselves).
+• Explain the potential benefits mindfulness-based cognitive therapy (and mindfulness) to family and friends (note : This course does not train facilitators, it is for participants wishing to learn the tools and techniques of MBCT for themselves).

-• Continue to deepen personal practice of mindfulness.
+• Create plans to continue and deepen personal practice of mindfulness.

 8-week MBCT Course Fee

-The course includes the handouts, guided meditations and instruction and is offered for $495 ($395 if you pay in full 30 days in advance for the course).
+The course includes the handouts, guided meditations and instruction and is offered for $575 ($525 if you pay in full 30 days in advance for the course).

 UC SAN DIEGO EMPLOYEE DISCOUNT

-UC San Diego Employees may take the course for $445 (or $345 if you pay in full 30 days prior to the start of class).
+UC San Diego Employees may take the course for $525 (or $475 if you pay in full 30 days prior to the start of class).

 UC SAN DIEGO HEALTH EMPLOYEE DISCOUNT

-We have partnered with the UC San Diego Health Employee Wellness Program.
 UCSD Health Employees are eligible for a yearly subsidy of up to $210 for any of our programs.
 Learn more here!

 Cancellation Policy